ioleksiy/ioleksiy.github.com/_posts/2010-03-26-acrodb-how-to-use.md

 {% include JB/setup %}
 {% assign gist_id = 1960303 %}

 Hi, all!
-Almost a week have passed, after I have <a href="/2010/03/20/acrodb-the-beginning/">posted</a> my new flexible provider article.
+Almost a week have passed, after I have [posted][1] my new flexible provider article.
 Maybe, nobody commented it, because of article compicity...
-So, today I will try to show you, how to use <a class="offsite-link-inline" title="Download Library from Github" href="http://github.com/ioleksiy/AcroDB" target="_blank">AcroDb</a>.
+So, today I will try to show you, how to use [AcroDb][2].

 ## The model